LambisElef/ece-auth-computer-architecture-lab/README.md

 * #### 458.sjeng (integer)
   The only parameter change that made a difference was the cache line size.
 Doubling it resulted in almost half the CPI and  execution time.
 Also, quadrupling it resulted in a minor impact to the CPI and execution time.
 Regarding the L2 cache, its miss rate could not be helped, so we ended up reducing its size and associativity by 4 times leaving the performance unharmed.
 Conclusion: This benchmark was designed to always miss in the L2 cache level.
 ![L1](/2nd_Lab_Data/stage_II_spec_results/charts/458.sjeng_l1.png)
 ![L2](/2nd_Lab_Data/stage_II_spec_results/charts/458.sjeng_l2.png)
 ![Line](/2nd_Lab_Data/stage_II_spec_results/charts/458.sjeng_line.png)

 * #### 470.lbm (float)
   The only parameter change that made a difference was the cache line size.
 Doubling it resulted in a noticeable improvement of the CPI and  execution time.
 Also, quadrupling it made a less significant beneficial impact to the CPI and execution time.
 Regarding the L2 cache, its miss rate could not be helped, so we ended up reducing its size and associativity by 4 times leaving the performance unharmed.
 Conclusion: This benchmark was designed to always miss in the L2 cache level.
+&nbsp;
 ![L1](/2nd_Lab_Data/stage_II_spec_results/charts/470.lbm_l1.png)
 ![L2](/2nd_Lab_Data/stage_II_spec_results/charts/470.lbm_l2.png)
 ![Line](/2nd_Lab_Data/stage_II_spec_results/charts/470.lbm_line.png)